-Thailand, the second largest economy in ASEAN after Indonesia, is an upper middle-income country with pro-investment policies and a well-developed and growing infrastructure platform.
-In May 2014, Thailand’s democratically elected government was overthrown in a bloodless military coup, and the military continues to rule over an interim government, interim legislature, and other entities tasked with developing and implementing reforms.
-Despite the upheaval, Thailand continues to maintain an open, market-oriented economy and encourages foreign direct investment as a means of promoting economic development, employment, and technology transfer.
+Thailand, the second largest economy in Association of Southeast Asian Nations (ASEAN) after Indonesia, is an upper middle-income country with pro-investment policies and well-developed infrastructure.
+The interim military coup government held elections on March 24, 2019 and 2014 coup leader General Prayut Chan-o-cha was elected by Parliament as Prime Minister on June 5.
+Thailand celebrated the coronation of King Maha Vajiralongkorn May 4-6, 2019, further stabilizing the country.
+Despite some political uncertainty, Thailand continues to encourage foreign direct investment as a means of promoting economic development, employment, and technology transfer.
 In recent decades, Thailand has been a major destination for foreign direct investment, and hundreds of U.S. companies have invested in Thailand successfully.
-Thailand continues to welcome investment from all countries and seeks to avoid dependence on any one country as a source of investment.
-Economic recovery and growth will be important to maintaining investor confidence.
-Delays in infrastructure spending and increased concerns about Thailand’s regional competitiveness continue to weigh on growth forecasts, but investors remain cautiously optimistic that the Thai economy will retain its well-known resiliency and resume more robust growth.
+Thailand continues to encourage investment from all countries and seeks to avoid dependence on any one country as a source of investment.

-Reforms implemented after the 1997-98 Asian Financial Crisis were designed to foster a more competitive and transparent climate for foreign investors.
-The Foreign Business Act (FBA) of 1999 continues to govern most investment activity by non-Thai nationals.
-Many U.S. businesses also enjoy investment benefits through the U.S.-Thailand Treaty of Amity and Economic Relations (AER), originally signed in 1833.
-The Treaty allows U.S. citizens and businesses incorporated in the United States or in Thailand that are majority-owned by U.S. citizens to engage in business on the same basis as Thai companies (national treatment) and exempts them from most restrictions on foreign investment imposed by the Foreign Business Act, although some types of business remain excluded under the Treaty.
-Notwithstanding their Treaty rights, many U.S. investors also choose to form joint ventures with Thai partners who hold a majority stake in the company, leveraging their partner’s knowledge of the Thai economy and local regulations.
+The Foreign Business Act (FBA) governs most investment activity by non-Thai nationals.
+Many U.S. businesses also enjoy investment benefits through the U.S.-Thai Treaty of Amity and Economic Relations, signed in 1833 and updated in 1966.
+The Treaty allows U.S. citizens and U.S. majority-owned businesses incorporated in the United States or Thailand to engage in business on the same basis as Thai companies (national treatment) and exempts them from most FBA restrictions on foreign investment, although the Treaty excludes some types of business.
+Notwithstanding their Treaty rights, many U.S. investors choose to form joint ventures with Thai partners who hold a majority stake in the company, leveraging their partner’s knowledge of the Thai economy and local regulations.

-The Thai government maintains a regulatory framework that broadly encourages investment and largely avoids market-distorting support for specific sectors.
-Government policies generally do not restrict the free flow of financial resources to support product and factor markets, and credit is generally allocated on market terms rather than by “directed lending.”
-Legal, regulatory, and accounting systems are largely transparent, with the Thai government investing considerable effort to bring these systems in line with international norms and achieving significant progress.
+The Thai government maintains a regulatory framework that broadly encourages investment, though the process of rule-making and interpretation is not always transparent or predictable.
+Government policies generally do not restrict the free flow of financial resources to support product and factor markets, and credit is generally allocated on market terms rather than by directed lending.

 1. Openness To, and Restrictions Upon, Foreign Investment